inikulin/publish-please/README.md

 ## Upgrading to latest publish-please version

-- if you are running node 8 or above and if you have in the `package.json` file an already existing `prepublish` script, you should rename that script to `prepublishOnly` after you have upgraded publish-please.
+- If you are running node 8 or above, and if you have in the `package.json` file an already existing `prepublish` script, you should rename that script to `prepublishOnly` after you have upgraded publish-please.

+- Run `npm help scripts` to get more details.

 ## Check out my other packages used by this tool
 - [cp-sugar](https://github.com/inikulin/cp-sugar) - Some sugar for child_process module.